immaculatemuli/techhive_ecommerce/Week10/README.md

 ## Reflection
 Week 10 introduced dynamic HTML generation and JDBC database connectivity.
-Fig 1 shows studentdb created in phpMyAdmin with the students table.
-Fig 2 shows the students table containing sample records.
-Fig 3 shows the add student form.
-Fig 4 shows the success message after a student is added using INSERT INTO.
+Fig 1 shows studentdb created in phpMyAdmin with the students table and also shows the students table containing sample records.
+Fig 2 shows the add student form.
+Fig 3 shows the success message after a student is added using INSERT INTO.
-Fig 5 shows all students fetched dynamically using SELECT and displayed in a JSP table.
-Fig 6 shows DBConnection.java establishing the JDBC connection using DriverManager.getConnection().
+Fig 4 shows all students fetched dynamically using SELECT and displayed in a JSP table.
+Fig 5 shows DBConnection.java establishing the JDBC connection using DriverManager.getConnection().